remi-marechal/remi-marechal.github.io/index.md

 <details>
   <summary>
-  Below is a list of (more or less) every presentation I've done (in French or in English).
+  Below is a list of (more or less) every presentation I have done (in French or in English).
 Slides, posters, and abstracts are provided whenever available.
   </summary>

   <ul class="spaced-list" id="talks">